mlabs-haskell/hydra-auction-onchain/docs/spec.md

 Under the `MoveToHydra` redeemer, we enforce that:

-- There is one input from the standing bid validator, containing the standing bid token.
+- There is exactly one input from the standing bid validator, containing the standing bid token.
 - The transaction is signed by all of the delegates `at'Delegates`.
 - No tokens are minted or burned.

 Under the `NewBid` redeemer, we enforce that:

-- There is one input from the standing bid validator, containing the standing bid token.
+- There is exactly one input from the standing bid validator, containing the standing bid token.
 Its `StandingBidState` datum is the old standing bid state.
-- There is one output to the standing bid validator, containing the standing bid token.
+- There is exactly one output to the standing bid validator, containing the standing bid token.
 Its `StandingBidState` datum is the new standing bid state.
 - The conditions in `validNewBid` are satisfied